 post) to this Site.

-User Contentincludes all information, profiles, personal information, reports, materials, feedback, contact data, submissions, ideas, tags, messages, recommendations, text, material, articles, photos, music, posts, comments, responses, e-mail and other content that you post on this Site.
+User Contentincludes all information, profiles, personal information, reports, materials, feedback, contact data, submissions, ideas, tags, messages, endorsements, text, material, articles, photos, music, posts, comments, responses, e-mail and other content that you post on this Site.
 You agree to only post User Content that you created or developed or that you have permission or authorization to post.
 Supplier Connection may, in its sole discretion, for any reason or no reason at all, access, delete, edit or remove any User Content posted on this Site, without permission of or notification to the participant who posted the User Content.
 Supplier Connection may (but is not obligated to) monitor the activities and postings of participants (or be alerted to the same) on this Site for any reason, such as if Supplier Connection believes such action is necessary to comply with the Community Guidelines, any law or act in an emergency.

 - You represent and warrant that you: (i) are the owner or authorized licensee of any and all User Content; and (ii) will not publish, post, upload, record, or otherwise distribute or transmit Content that violates the supplier-connection.net Community Guidelines or applicable law, and (iii) that you have all required permissions and consents from any third party whose personal information you may have posted or uploaded to the Site.